wallarm/product-documentation/docs/latest/api-discovery/exploring.md

 * The **Download OAS** button on the API inventory page returns `swagger.json` for the entire inventory or only the filtered data if any filters were applied before downloading.

-    With the downloaded data, you can identify missing endpoints (Shadow API) and unused endpoints (Zombie API) in your specification compared to Wallarm's discoveries.
+    With the downloaded data, you can test endpoints on your side, for example, upload them to the Postman.

     !!! warning "API host information in downloaded Swagger file" If a discovered API inventory contains several API hosts, endpoints from all API hosts will be included in the downloaded Swagger file.
 Currently, the API host information is not included in the file.